-The Job Shadow program is produced through a partnership among Career Services and Cooperative Education, Enrollment, Alumni Relations, the Sawyer Business School, and the College of Arts and Sciences.
+The Sophomore Job Shadow Program is a collaboration between the Career Development Center, Alumni Relations, the Sawyer Business School, and the College of Arts and Sciences.

-This initiative matches sophomores, who are at a crucial time in their academic and career decision-making process, with professionals in their area of interest for an externship/job shadowing experience.
-Please note that alumni do not need to be the official host.
-It is acceptable if other staff members within the alumnus’ company or organization are directing the student.
+This initiative matches sophomores, who are at a crucial time in their academic and career decision-making process, with professionals (ideally alumni) in their area of interest for a job shadowing experience.

-This experience can last from 1-5 days during spring break and should provide an inside look at a job, firm, and/or career.
+This experience can last from a half-day to a full day and is intended to provide an inside look at a job, firm, career field, or industry.
 Students should see first-hand how the organization runs and what and how work is done in a typical workday.
 They can learn about employer expectations firms, understand the organizational culture and pace, and gain a sense of how their own interests and skills fit.

 Some of the activities that a Job Shadow Sponsor might have a student engage in are: